ruuda/blog/posts/the-yaml-document-from-hell.md

   }
 }
 ```
-While keys in json are always strings,
-in yaml they can be any value,
-including booleans.

 Combined with the previous feature of interpreting `on` as a boolean,
 this leads to a dictionary with `true` as one of the keys.
-It depends on the language how that maps to json (if at all);
+It depends on the language how that maps to json — if at all.
-in Python it becomes the string `True`.
+In Python it becomes the string `"True"`.
 I would be really curious to know whether [GitHub Actions’ parser][gha-on]
 looks at `"on"` or `true` under the hood.

 [gha-on]: https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#on

-**Accidental numbers**
+## Accidental numbers

+Leaving strings unquoted can easily lead to unintentional numbers.

 ```
 allow_postgres_versions: